JohnRyland/DevelopmentEnvironment/README.md

 On macOS and Linux, downloading and running this should bootstrap everything: https://raw.githubusercontent.com/JohnRyland/DevelopmentEnvironment/main/init.sh

-On windows, running this should bootstrap being able to then run init.sh which it will download: https://raw.githubusercontent.com/JohnRyland/DevelopmentEnvironment/main/init.bat
+On windows, running this should bootstrap being able to then run init.sh which it downloads: https://raw.githubusercontent.com/JohnRyland/DevelopmentEnvironment/main/init.bat

 To download, right click on the link above, and choose 'Save Target As'.
 When it